aws-samples/eks-automated-multiaz-floating-ip/README.md

 #### Solution 1: Using non-VPC Floating IP Addresses

-In this solution, a sample pod is using 2 non-vpc IP address(es) as the floating IPs, and assigned to a pod on the secondary interfaces as shown below with IP 192.168.0.1 and 192.168.0.2 on eth1 and eth2 via Multus and ipvlan.
+In this solution, a sample pod is using 2 non-vpc IP address(es) as the floating IPs, and assigned to a pod on the secondary interfaces as shown below with IP 192.168.0.2 and 192.168.1.2 on eth1 and eth2 via Multus and ipvlan.
 For simplicity in this example, we are using a single Pod, which runs on a worker in az1.
-You can also see, that VPC routing table gets updated with the ENI id of the eth1 and eth2 interface of the worker node (shown as ENI2 and ENI3) for the destination floating IPs (192.168.0.1 and 192.168.0.2).
+You can also see, that VPC routing table gets updated with the ENI id of the eth1 and eth2 interface of the worker node for the destination floating IPs (192.168.0.2 and 192.168.1.2).

 The vipmanager container does the route addition in this case, based on the Peers provided in the above configmap.
 In this case, we will be setting the VPC subnet default gateway as the route gateway, which is outside the pod multus network.